On Selection of Cross-Section Averages in Non-stationary Environments: Abstract

 \section{Abstract}

-Information criteria (IC) have been widely used in factor models to estimate an unknown number of latent factors.
-It has recently been shown that IC perform well in Common Correlated Effects (CCE) and related setups in selecting a set of cross-section averages (CAs) sufficient for the factor space under stationary factors.
-As CAs can proxy non-stationary factors, it is tempting to claim such generality of IC, too.
-We show formally and in simulations that IC have a severe underselection issue even under very mild forms of factor non-stationarity, which goes against the sentiment in the literature.
+Information criteria (ICs) have been widely used in factor models to estimate an unknown number of latent factors.
+It has recently been shown that ICs perform well in Common Correlated Effects (CCE) and related settings when selecting a set of cross-section averages (CAs) sufficient for the factor space under stationary factors.
+As CAs can proxy non-stationary factors, it is tempting to claim an excellent performance of ICs under general factors, too.
+We show formally and in simulations that they remain consistent, but the more persistent factors are, the poorer they perform in small samples, which goes against the sentiment in the CCE/CAs literature.

 Keywords: \textit{Information criteria, factors, CCE, cross-section averages, non-stationary data}\\ MOS subject classification: 91B84